 A Comprehensive Analysis of the Effect of Histological Subtypes on the Survival Probability of Kidney Carcinoma Patients: A Hypertabastic Survival Analysis

 The purpose of this study is two-fold.
 First, to find out whether the histological subtypes can serve as an independent prognostic factor for kidney carcinoma; and second, whether it's role can be maintained when we control for confounders.
-Using National Cancer Institute data from 1975- 2016, we have modeled the impact of histological subtypes on the survival probability of kidney carcinoma patients.
-A total of 134,150 individuals were examined from the Surveillance, Epidemiology, and End Results program (SEER).
-The study variables are age, race/ethnicity, gender, tumor grade, type of surgery, geographical location of patient and stage of disease.
-We have applied the Hypertabastic proportional hazards survival model to analyze the survival time of patients diagnosed with kidney carcinoma in order to explore the effect of histological subtypes on their survival probability.
+Using National Cancer Institute data from 1975-2016, we have modeled the impact of histological subtypes on the survival probability of kidney carcinoma patients.
+A total of 134,150 individuals were examined from the Surveillance, Epidemiology, and End Results program (SEER) .
+The study variables are age, race/ethnicity, sex, tumor grade, type of surgery, geographical location of patient and stage of disease.
+We have applied the Hypertabastic proportional hazards survival model [2-6] to analyze the survival time of patients diagnosed with kidney carcinoma in order to explore the effect of histological subtypes on their survival probability.
 In particular, our intention was to assess the relationship between the histological subtypes and tumor stage, grade, and type of surgery.
-Our results indicate that histological subtypes can serve as both an independent prognostic factor as well as when controlled for confounders (P < 0.001).
-Other significant variables in the model were age, race, histology, region, stage, grade, and surgery type (all having P < 0.001).
+Our results indicated that histology plays an important role both when used as the sole predictor in the survival model (P < 0.001), as well as when controlling for confounding variables (P < 0.001).

 Histological differences play a significant role in prediction as well as diagnoses of kidney carcinoma and have a major impact in the survival time of such patients .
 There are several types of kidney carcinoma including renal cell carcinoma (RCC), urothelial carcinoma, and sarcoma.
 RCC is the most common type, making up about 85% of diagnoses.
 Urothelial carcinoma, sometimes called transitional cell carcinoma, accounts for about 5-10% of diagnoses; whereas sarcoma is a rare type of kidney cancer accounting for less than 5% of all cases .
-Within RCC, there are different histological subtypes.
-These histological groups are identified by a pathologist by examining tumor tissues.
-Chromophobe RCC accounts for approximately five percent of RCC tumors.
+Within RCC, there are different histological subtypes, which are identified by a pathologist.
+Chromophobe RCC accounts for approximately five percent of RCC tumors .
 This histological subtype is normally less aggressive when compared with the other types of RCCs.
-Chromophobe RCC tumors can become large but tend to stay localized.
-There is no significant difference in the incidence rates of chromophobe RCC tumors between males and females, with the survival probability of this cancer being quite high [6,7].
-Papillary RCC accounts for 10-15% of patients diagnosed with RCC.
+Chromophobe RCC tumors can become large, but tend to stay localized.
+There is no significant difference in the incidence rates of chromophobe RCC tumors between males and females, with the survival probability of this cancer being quite high [12,13].
+Papillary RCC accounts for 10-15% of patients diagnosed with RCC .
 Clear cell is the most common form of RCC.

-A review of our data indicates that the overall mean age for our cohort was 61.51 years with a standard deviation of 12.59 years.
-The mean age for males was 61.29 years with a standard deviation of 12.23 years and median of 62 years.
-On the contrary, the mean age for females was 61.89 with standard deviation of 13.19 years and median of 63 years.
-Data reveals 57.8% of patients had adenocarcinoma with mixed subtype, 19.7% had papillary adenocarcinoma NS, 11.1% suffered from clear cell adenocarcinoma, 3.9% had renal cell adenocarcinoma, 2.5% were identified as having chromophobe RCC, 1.1% had sarcomatoid RCC, and only 0.7% were diagnosed with granular cell carcinoma.
-These seven histological subtypes include approximately 97% of the individuals in our study.
+A review of our data indicated that the overall mean (SD) and median age for our cohort was 61.51 (12.59) and 62 years respectively.
+The mean (SD) and median ages were 61.29 (12.23) and 62 years for males, and 61.89 (13.19) and 63 years for females, respectively.
+There was a significant difference in mean age between male and females (P-value < 0.001).
+Data revealed 57.8% of partients had adeno carcinoma with mixed subtype, 19.7% had papillary adeno carcinoma NS, 11.1% suffered from clear cell adeno carcinoma, 3.9% had renal cell adeno carcinoma, 2.5% were identified as having chromophobe RCC, 1.1% had sarcomatoid RCC, and only 0.7% were diagnosed with granular cell carcinoma.
+These seven histological subtypes included approximately 97% of the individuals in our study.
 The remaining 59 histological subtypes accounted for only 3% of the study's patients and their group is named "other histological types."
 Table 1 provides the name of all histological subtypes considered in this study together with their corresponding frequency and median survival time.

 The regional distribution of patients residing in the Pacific Coast, East, Northern Plains, and Southwest was 45.5%, 39.4%, 10.8%, and 4.4% respectively.
-The percentage of patients diagnosed with clear cell adenocarcinoma across all regions was at least 50%; whereby the lowest percentage across all regions belonged to patients who were diagnosed with granular cell carcinoma.
-As shown in Table 4, the majority of patients diagnosed with renal cell adenocarcinoma were from the East region.
+The percentage of patients diagnosed with clear cell adeno carcinoma across all regions were at least 50%; whereby the lowest percentage across all regions belonged to patients who were diagnosed with granular cell carcinoma.
+As shown in Table 4, the majority of patients diagnosed with renal cell adeno carcinoma were from the East region.
 Within granular cell carcinoma patients, 27.3% were from the East region, whereas 57% were from the Pacific Coast region.
-East had the highest percentage of renal cell adenocarcinoma, papillary adenocarcinoma NOS, and other histological subtypes, whereas Pacific Coast had the highest percentage for the remaining subtypes.
+East had the highest percentage of renal cell adenocarcinoma, papillary adeno carcinoma NOS, and other histological subtypes; whereas Pacific Coast had the highest percentage for the remaining subtypes.

 The distribution of surgery types were as follows: 4% had no surgery, 1% had cryosurgery 13 (local tumor destruction, NOS), 0.6% had thermal ablation, 1% had cryosurgery 23 (any combination of local tumor excision, polypectomy, or excisional therapy, NOS), 27.5% had partial nephrectomy or partial ureterectomy, 7.9% had complete nephrectomy, 55.7% had radical nephrectomy, 1% had any nephrectomy, 0.9% had nephrectomy, ureterectomy, and 0.7% had other types of surgery.
 With regard to all types of surgery, clear cell adenocarcinoma had the highest percentage.
 Within each histological subtype, radical nephrectomy had the highest percentage across all types of surgery, as shown in Table 6.

 Similarly, Figure 3 illustrates the survival probabilities and hazard ratios for tumor stage.
 Distant stage had the worst probability of survival, followed by regional.
 The best survival probability was for the localized tumor stage.
-The slope of the survival curve for patients diagnosed with distant stage is much higher when compared with localized and regional stages.
+The slope of the survival curve for patients diagnosed with distant stage is much higher when compared with regional stage and localized stage.
+This is reflected in the distant (HR: 14.04, CI: 13.515-14.585) and regional (HR: 3.391, CI: 3.261-3.523) stage hazard ratios, using localized stage as a reference.
 Patients with distant tumor stage had a 14.04-fold higher rate of death when compared to patients with localized tumor stage.

 Figure 4 displays the survival probabilities and hazard ratios for tumor grade.
 Disease grade played an important role in determining the patient survival probabilities.
-The median survival time for well differentiate, moderately differentiate, poorly differentiated, and undifferentiated were 72, 62, 44, and 29 months respectively.
+The median survival time for well differentiated, moderately differentiated, poorly differentiated, and undifferentiated were 72, 62, 44, and 29 months respectively.
+Hazard ratios of moderately differentiated, poorly differentiated, and undifferentiated grade are 1.193 (CI: 1.102-1.291), 2.131 (CI: 2.049-2.216), and 3.244 (CI: 3.029-3.475), with respect to well differentiated grade.

 The hazard ratio of undifferentiated to well differentiated tumor grade was 3.244.